denoland/std/README.md

 to authenticate and authorize users through a variety of authentication strategies.

-SaaSKit currently supports email, but we plan to add more strategies going forward.
+Deno SaaSKit currently supports email, but we plan to add more strategies going forward.

 To setup Supabase Auth: